Wednesday, April 17, 2024

 If something was truly seen as heterodox, for example Gnosticism, there was no push for unity.
 There was quite a bit of condemnation.
 When Origen wanted to counter Celsus, he wrote eight books, each with more than sixty chapters - one has 99 chapters!

 Hopefully you see what I mean now.
-It is one thing to decline to do something, it is another thing entirely to actively oppose its opposite.
+It is one thing to decline to do something, it is another thing entirely to actively oppose it.

 In Armstrongism (and similar groups), that opposition is central.
 There needs to be a world of difference in the past because there is a world of difference in the present.
 That opposition affirms the movement.
 It practically requires it.
 It is energized by words like "Controversy".
 It must paint one side to be "true Christianity" and the other "Babylon the Great" or there is no point in existing.
 No product differentiation means no good reason people should keep paying for the product.
 But, what if there was no true opposition?